FICTION-ZJU/FICTION-ZJU-Groupsite-Source/content/publication/ZHANG-PA-Boot2025/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['3']
+publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: '*arXiv*, abs/2209.07936'
+publication: '*IEEE Transactions on Information Forensics & Security*, xx'
-publication_short: '*arXiv*'
+publication_short: '*IEEE Trans.
+Inf.
+Forensics Secur.*'

 abstract: "Hardware supply-chain attacks are raising significant security threats to the boot process of multiprocessor systems.
-This paper identifies a new, prevalent hardware supply-chain attack surface that can bypass multiprocessor secure boot due to the absence of processor-authentication mechanisms.
-To defend against such attacks, we present PA-Boot, the first formally verified processor-authentication protocol for secure boot in multiprocessor systems.
-PA-Boot is proved functionally correct and is guaranteed to detect multiple adversarial behaviors, e.g., processor replacements, man-in-the-middle attacks, and tampering with certificates.
+In this paper, we investigate critical stages of the multiprocessor system boot process and identify a new, prevalent hardware supply-chain attack surface that can bypass secure boot due to the absence of processor-authentication mechanisms.
+To defend against such attacks, in this paper, we present PA-Boot, the first formally verified processor-authentication protocol for secure boot in multiprocessor systems.
+PA-Boot is proved functionally correct and is guaranteed to detect multiple adversarial behaviors, such as processor replacements and man-in-the-middle attacks.
 The fine-grained formalization of PA-Boot and its fully mechanized security proofs are carried out in the Isabelle/HOL theorem prover with 306 lemmas/theorems and ~7,100 LoC.
-Experiments on a proof-of-concept implementation indicate that PA-Boot can effectively identify boot-process attacks with a considerably minor overhead and thereby improve the security of multiprocessor systems."
+We further implement in C an instance of PA-Boot.
+Experiments on the proof-of-concept implementation indicate that PA-Boot can effectively identify boot-process attacks with a considerably minor overhead (4.98% on Linux boot process) and thereby improve the security of multiprocessor systems."

 tags:
   - security